malferov/resume/README.md

 Responsibilities
 - Infrastructure as code with Terraform and Packer
 - Alignment and operational stability of Teamcity CI pipeline
+- SonarQube and Nightwatch to keep quality and velocity

 Technologies
-- AWS, Terraform, Packer, Teamcity, Sonarqube, Elasticsearch, Linux
+- AWS, Terraform, Packer, Teamcity, SonarQube, Elasticsearch, Linux

 ### 09.2016 – 02.2018
 AerData B.V., a Boeing company, Amsterdam, http://aerdata.com